NAzT/RUI_itracker_platform_firmware/README.md

 <12> Differential station
 ***************************************************************************************************************************
-RAK_itracker_firmware_based_on_nRF5SDK15.0_freertos_baseline
+RUI_itracker_platform_firmware
 ==

 1.Overview

-The project is a baseline of RAK itracker series, which includes series mcu of nRF52 and many kinds of peripheral devices, such as accelerometer, magnetometer...
+The project is a baseline of itracker with nRF5 SDK 15.0.0 and FreeRTOS, which includes series mcu of nRF52 and many kinds of peripheral devices, such as accelerometer, magnetometer...
+We are trying to provide a platform structure for itracker series.

-It is developed based RAK8212 and other products in existence will ba added in this project gradually.
+It is developed based on 8212 and other products in existence will ba added in this project gradually.
 We have Refactored the code and increased the expansibility as a platform to accommodate as many as more products, to decrease difficulty of maintenance.
 Besides, we provide a series of common api for user to handle the different sensors, and user don't need to care about the concrete realization of every sensor.

 2.Structure